nicolieng/persona/README.md

 # persona

+## What are the highlighs from this project?
+This data analysis focused on a cohort analysis, using a comprehensive demographic dataset, with the intension to create key personas that fits a particular condition.
+By performing exploratory data analysis and studying all customers through different cohorts, I created the top three personas who are best fit for the new marketing strategy.

 ## What to expect in this repository?
 A selection of customer demographic data, which includes a unique ID number, first name, date of birth, monthly income, and more.